 In the wake of the deaths of the Charleston nine, which included the pastor of Mother Emanuel AME Church, cities and states began discussing the role of Confederate imagery on city, county, state property.
 Somehow the Civil War came to dominate daily discussion.
 In February, the Charlottesville City Council voted to remove the statue.
 A lawsuit quickly followed, so for the time being it remains.
 However, in June the Council renamed Lee Park, one of the locations that regularly popped up in ongoing news updates yesterday, calling it Emancipation Park instead.

 Today a friend sent me a message.
 It had been a long day on social media.
-While pastors, churches and denominations crafted powerful statements condemning white supremacy, it was dismaying to see some of the reactions from laypeople who genuinely do not think racism is a major ongoing problem in the United States.
-Who lump violent Antifa counterprotesters with peaceful clergy.
-Who believe counterprotesters just shouldn’t have been there in the first place.
+While pastors, churches and denominations crafted powerful statements condemning white supremacy, it was dismaying to see some of the reactions from people who genuinely do not see racism as a major ongoing problem in the United States.
+Who lump in violent counter-protesters with peaceful clergy.
+Who believe counter-protesters just shouldn’t have been there in the first place.

 “Do they really not see what we do?
 Or are they ignoring Christ’s teachings or somehow think they don’t apply in this instance?”